-Act No. 778 of the 2012 Regular Session states: A candidate serving in the armed forces of the United States who is stationed or deployed outside of the United States shall not be required to pay any qualifying fee or any additional fee.
-He shall file with the qualifying official a military qualifying cerfification form prepared by the secretary of state certifying that at the time of qualifying he is serving in the armed forces of the United States and that he is eligible to become a candidate pursuant to United States Department of Defense Directive 1344.10.
+A candidate serving in the armed forces of the United States who is stationed or deployed outside of the United States is not required to pay any qualifying fee or any additional fee.
+(Act 778 of 2012 Legislative Session) The candidate serving shall file with the qualifying official a military qualifying certification form prepared by the secretary of state certifying that at the time of qualifying they are serving in the armed forces of the United States and that they are eligible to become a candidate pursuant to United States Department of Defense Directive 1344.10.

 Having an Agent Qualify a Candidate for Office

-The agent shall file with the qualifying official an agent affidavit form attesting that the agent has your authorization and consent to file the notice.
+If you are not able to qualify in person or by mail, you may use an agent to file your completed qualifying form, signed by you.
+In addition to filing your notice of candidacy, the agent shall file with the qualifying official an agent affidavit form attesting that the agent has your authorization and consent to file the notice of candidacy.

 An agent who files a notice of candidacy without the authorization or consent of the candidate shall be guilty of a misdemeanor and fined not more than $500 or imprisoned not more than 30 days, or both.

 The qualifications to run for office vary by office.
 View the qualifications of specific offices.
 If qualifying for an office in Orleans Parish, view the qualifications of candidates for Orleans Parish only.

 Download the standard notice of candidacy form to qualify for congressional, state, or local office.